 Professor Harding’s main research interests are in how law operates in everyday life.
 She is interested in how people experience legal frameworks and how they make decisions about whether or not to use law.
 Her research to date has focused on the recognition and regulation of intimate and caring relationships.
 Her work straddles areas of equality law, family law, healthcare law, human rights and jurisprudence.

-Rosie's current research project seeks to understand how carers of people with dementia experience the regulatory frameworks surrounding accessing help with and financial assistance for care, and the sources of formal and informal support utilised by carers of PWD, through topics including recent changes to powers of attorney, and the personalisation of care budgets.
+Her forthcoming monograph, Duties to Care: Dementia, Relationality and Law (2017, Cambridge University Press) explores how carers of people with dementia experience the regulatory frameworks surrounding accessing help with and financial assistance for care, and the sources of formal and informal support utilised by carers of people with dementia, through topics including recent changes to powers of attorney, and the personalisation of care budgets.
+This work was funded by the British Academy.
 For more information see the Dementia Project website (www.dementiaproject.net).
-This empirical work forms the basis of her current monograph project Duties to Care: Dementia, Relationality and Law (under contract with Cambridge University Press).
+This empirical work forms the basis of her current monograph project (under contract with Cambridge University Press).

 She was principal investigator of the AHRC Research Network ‘ReValuing Care: Perspectives from Gender, Sexuality and Law’ (www.revaluingcare.net), a partnership with the Universities of Adelaide, Keele and Queen Mary University of London.
 An edited collection of academic essays ReValuing Care in Theory, Law and Policy: Cycles and Connections has been published, drawing on work presented at the network events.